fabricio-santiago/TMDB-Challenge/README.md

-# Rick and Morty App
+# TMDB Challenge App

-This project was created to reinforce knowledge in Kotlin + Compose, using a free API about the series Rick and Morty
+This project was created to reinforce knowledge in Kotlin + Compose, using a free API from TMDB (The Movie Database)

 I utilized Jetpack Compose in this project and followed the best practices to developer the app's behaviors.

-## CharactersScreen
+## MoviesScreen

-- List all characters with infinite scroll and increasing the page parameter.
+- List popular movies with infinite scroll and increasing the page parameter.
-- Navigate you to LocationsScreen when you touch on CharacterItem
+- Show poster image, title, rating and release date.
+- Button to add / remove movie in favorite list.

-## LocationsScreen
+## FavoritesScreen

-- List all locations with infinite scroll and increasing the page parameter.
+- List all favorites movies.
-- CustomAppBar with back button for navigate back to CharactersScreen.
+- Show poster image and title.
+- Button to remove movie from favorite list.

+## SearchScreen

+- List filtered movie after search.
+- Show poster image, title, rating and release date.
+- Button to add / remove movie in favorite list.

 ### Core Libraries